techidaily/site-win11-tips/source/_posts/bring-forth-invisible-5ghz-connections-with-these-fixes.md

 ## 2\.
 Restart Your Router

  Your computer might fail to detect the 5GHz connection if there's something wrong with your router.
 Restarting the router is one of the best ways you can try to get rid of most of the network issues, including this one.
-Hence, check out our guide on[how to restart your router](https://www.makeuseof.com/how-to-reset-router/) and check if it makes any difference.
+Hence, check out our guide on [how to restart your router](https://www.makeuseof.com/how-to-reset-router/) and check if it makes any difference.

 ## 3\.
 Manually Enable the 5GHz Wi-Fi Band